 We entered into our agreement with Limelight in March 2006 and have amended and extended this agreement on four occasions.
-The current term expires in December 2011.
+The current expiration date of the agreement is December 14, 2011.
 Our agreement with Limelight enables us to use Limelight CDN services for our own benefit and to resell Limelight CDN services to our customers in every geographic location in which we offer our products.
 This agreement does not contain material minimum usage requirements or material minimum financial obligations.